userfrosting/learn/pages/06.sprinkles/02.content/docs.md

 ### /public

 The `public` directory is the web server's document / web root.
 The `index.php` in this directory serves as the front controller for all HTTP requests.
 This directory is only required when the sprinkle is used a main Sprinkle.

+[notice=warning]The public directory *can* technically be renamed to something else.
+However, some features requires this path to be hardcoded.
+For example, the asset compiler and locator have this reference hardcoded.
+To customized the public directory name, further customization would be required in the code and other configuration values.[/notice]

 ### /vendor